-Factris intends to scale its development team and operations in Lithuania to accelerate the development of its factoring platform and execute on its ambition to become the Pan-European leader of working capital solutions for SMEs.
+Factris intends to expand and invest in its development team and operations in Lithuania to accelerate the development of its factoring platform and execute on its ambition to become the Pan-European leader of working capital solutions for SMEs.

 Factris provides working capital to SMEs throughout Europe by purchasing their unpaid invoices.
 Their state-of-the-art platform combines in-depth financial know-how with new technologies, enabling easy processing, strong risk mitigation, and automated credit management.
 Factris is backed by European venture capital firm Speedinvest and has strong financial partners allowing them to provide competitive pricing to SMEs.